microsoft/DynamicTelemetry/docs/Architecture/Components/Processors/Processor.StateMachine.document.md

 In this example you'll notice that the example code

-1. Log when we begin hashing
+1. Logs when we begin hashing
-2. Hash the file; or otherwise perform business logic
+2. Hashs the file; or otherwise perform business logic
-3. Log when we've completed the hashing of the file
+3. Logs when we've completed the hashing of the file

 This workflow outlines a typical sequence of operations for a developer.
 Log messages may be disabled before entering production, used during